Barrier-free living: floor design for all situations in life

 What does barrier-free living mean?

-Accessibility describes structural measures that make living spaces accessible. without outside help for people with walking frames, wheelchairs, impaired vision, but also for children, elderly people or residents with temporary injuries.
-The aim is to Avoiding barriers to mobility, reduce tripping hazards and ensure that the floor is as slip-resistant as possible. selbstbestimmtes Leben in jeder Lebensphase zu ermöglichen.
+Accessibility describes structural measures that enable living spaces to be used without assistance – for people with walkers, wheelchairs, impaired vision, but also for children, older people or temporarily injured residents.
+The aim is to avoid obstacles to mobility, reduce trip hazards and enable people to live as independently as possible in every phase of life.

 Flooring plays a central role here, as it is used throughout the entire living space – from the bathroom to the bedroom, from the kitchen to the balcony.